-Whatever you choose, NEVER buy your currency at the airport.
-Rates are hideous, as you're then a captive audience.
-If you've left it late, at least order ahead for pickup at the airport, as rates are much better than simply walking up to a bureau.
+Always aim to avoid buying your currency at the airport as you're then a captive audience so rates are usually hideous.
+If you've left it late, at least see if you can order ahead for pickup at the airport, as rates are typically much better than simply walking up to a bureau.

 Leftover currency?
 How to sell your euros